JammuGenocide/JammuGenocide/README.md

 `Ethnic cleansing`

-        The U.N Commission of experts defines ethnic cleansing as, "Rendering an area ethnically homogenous by using by using force or intimidation to remove from a given area person of another ethnic group or religious group.
+        The U.N Commission of experts defines ethnic cleansing as, "Rendering an area ethnically homogenous by using force or intimidation to remove from a given area person of another ethnic group or religious group.